Onlookers urged police to charge into Texas school

 “They were unprepared,” he added.

-He then exchanged fire with a school district security officer, ran inside and fired on two arriving Uvalde police officers who were outside the building, said Texas Department of Public Safety spokesperson Travis Considine.
-All the law enforcement officers were injured, he said.
+Officials say he “encountered” a school district security officer outside the school, though there were conflicting reports from authorities on whether the men exchanged gunfire.
+After running inside, he fired on two arriving Uvalde police officers who were outside the building, said Texas Department of Public Safety spokesperson Travis Considine.
+The police officers were injured.

-Hours later, Considine said authorities did not know for sure whether the school officer exchanged gunfire with Ramos.
-Law enforcement officials have also issued sometimes-contradictory statements about the length of Ramos’ rampage.

-After entering the school, Ramos charged into one classroom and began to kill, a law enforcement official said.
+After entering the school, Ramos charged into one classroom and began to kill.

 He “barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” Lt.
 Christopher Olivarez of the Department of Public Safety told CNN.
 “It just shows you the complete evil of the shooter.”